KrzysztofGajewskiDeveloper/VBA_UserForm/README.md

 # VBA_UserForm

 The user form has been designed to help users to provide standarized output.

-The form will pop out when the user will click in a cell in comment section under a header of column "Comments".
+The form will pop out when the user will click on a comments sections (column Comments in the table)
-The user form will not pop out when the user will click below the table.

 ![userform](https://user-images.githubusercontent.com/86082905/126913170-95550072-941c-4c39-95b2-afa0542d29c5.JPG)